 Slidify helps create, customize and share, elegant, dynamic and interactive HTML5 documents using R Markdown.

-Share on Github
+Share your document easily on

 The default option is to publish to github.